digitalhoax/kooaba-api/data_api/README.md

 #### Status Update

 Changes the status of the given image.
 The value of the status name must be ‘ACTIVE’ or ‘INACTIVE’.
 Note that changing the status of an image might fail if the image is in the process of being activated.

+After uploading an image and setting the status to ‘ACTIVE’, the image will go through the following stati until is live:

+    ACTIVATION_QUEUED   Request for activation has been received and image is ready for indexing ACTIVATING          Image is being indexed
+    ACTIVE              Image is live

+Similarly, when setting an image to inactive, the sequence is as follows:

+    DEACTIVATION_QUEUED Request for deactivation received
+    DEACTIVATING        Image is being removed from index INACTIVE            Image is deactivated

+The status can be retrieved with a Show request for the image as described above at anytime.

 **Request**